The Curse of Mahsuri

 Located 8.5 km from Kuah Town, the wildlife park is an amazing attraction.
 It was my first visit to the Park recently and I promise you that the park will be a hit among the kids and adults alike.
 At Langkawi Wildlife Park, visitors will be taught about the wildlife which called the park as their homes.
 Apart from that, visitors are also allowed to interact with the animals and feed them with the food that can be purchased upon entrance.
 More info about the park here.

-Perdana Quay is another brainchild of the previous Prime Minister, Dr. Mahathir Mohamed.
-It is situated at Telaga Harbour Park en route to the Langkawi Skycab.
-Here, there are a lot of boats and yachts being parked at the marina.
+Another brainchild of the previous Prime Minister, Dr. Mahathir Mohamed is Perdana Quay, at Telaga Harbour Park en route to the Langkawi Skycab.
+There are a lot of boats and yachts at the marina.
 There are also cafes and restaurants overlooking the marina.
 This is the best place for a photo-opt session and to sip a cup of coffee overlooking the properties of the rich people.
 More info here.

-As Langkawi is a duty-free island, a lot of imported chocolates can be bought here with cheap prices.
+There are many imported chocolates with cheap prices here because Langkawi is a duty-free island.
 One of the places to go for chocolate shopping spree is Kompleks HiG at Kuah town.
 I have looked around every time I visited Langkwi and honestly, the price of chocolates at Kompleks HiG is quite competitive.
-A pack of Ritter Sport which is sold at RM 7+ in Kuala Lumpur is sold at RM 5.50 at this complex.
+A pack of Ritter Sport is RM 5.50 at this complex.
 A rival duty free shop sells the same at RM 5.70.
 If you are planning to go to Kompleks HiG, better go early in the morning as the crowd can become crazy in the afternoon.
-There is also a hotel attached to the mall.
 Visit the official website here.